 The Majority of Dash Cams Come with 2K Quad HD Resolution.

 It is because it has more pixels in its height and width format.
 When we say 2K, this means its footage meets the 2,000 megapixel range at the very least.
 This results in a more detailed recording.
 Especially, when it comes to reading the number plates of other vehicles or street signs on the road, the 2K resolution works like magic.
 The entire footage has exceptional clarity and you can feel it while comparing it with 1080P.
 The thing I personally love about the 2K option is you can zoom in on the video to see more details happening around your car.
 Even in the zoom-in option, the footage won’t have any special noise.
 The quality will still be clearer and up to the mark.

 If you want a dash cam that can significantly assist you in court or in case of a claim, I highly recommend WOLFBOX G840H mirror dash cam.
+The G840H actually enjoys the resolution a bit above 2K.
+It has a2.5K front camera and a 1080P rear cam.
 It captures every single detail and doesn’t miss any depth.
 In case you love driving at night, its night footage still retains clarity far better than the 1080P option.

 It’s hard to tell any drawbacks of this resolution.
 For that reason, if some company is offering it in the dash cam without challenging your pockets, buy it.
 Dash cam with a 2K Quad HD (QHD) option can be your lifelong friend; once you have it, you don’t have to look for other new models over and over again, as it fulfills all your basic needs.